raileasyuk/railway-gis-data/README.md

 `VectorNode`s are found at every point where two different track assets intersect.
 These can be used to create a graph of track assets, which can be used to calculate routes between points.
 It's important to make use of these `VectorNode`s rather than only using the polylines otherwise you may calculate routes that jump from a tunnel to a bridge where track passes over each other, for example.

+## Changes

+Thirteen VectorNodes have been removed from the dataset.
+These nodes were unconnected to any VectorLines, and were likely remnants of previous tracks in the dataset which were removed.
+The original GeoPackage is available within the `variants` directory.

+**Removed IDs:** `4660, 9334, 14123, 14128, 18978, 18988, 18997, 23817, 28468, 33309, 33310, 38164, 38192`

 ## Known issues

 - Newark Flat Crossing has `VectorNode`s for where the lines cross, but it's not possible for trains to move between the East Coast Main Line and the Nottingham &mdash; Lincoln line.